Exodus 17

 Moses grows weary.
 His hands become heavy.
 This is the human part - the part the text does not hide.
 Moses is not superhuman.
 He is tired.
 The intercession that brings victory is painful.
 It costs him.
 And as his weariness grows, he cannot do it alone.
 This is the turn where the chapter teaches its deepest lesson: you cannot hold up the work by yourself.

 Aaron and Hur place a stone for Moses to sit on.
 They support him.
 They hold up his hands on either side.
-The victory that is achieved - the defeat of Amalek, the preservation of Israel - is achieved not by Moses alone but by Moses upheld by his community.
-The Church has seen in this image a foreshadowing of the cross: Christ with His arms outstretched, upheld by the intercession of all who believe, achieving a victory that no single arm could win alone.
+The victory that is achieved - the defeat of Amalek, the preservation of Israel - is achieved by Moses upheld by his community.
+The Church has seen in this image a foreshadowing of the cross: Christ with His arms outstretched, achieving a victory that no single arm could win alone.
 But it is also a picture of any work of God: the leader who faithfully holds up the work, the community that holds up the leader, and the victory that comes from both together.

 Exodus 17:14-16Jehovah-Nissi - The Lord is My Banner